 That’s great when you’re trying to navigate Chrome or Google Docs but it’s much less valuable when you’re in the heat of battle.
 Leaving mouse filtering on leaves you with the very real possibility of missing a headshot because of overcorrection on the part of your central processor.

 So what did we learn about the right settings for Call of Duty: Warzone?
-It’s fundamentally still the same Call of Duty, but the new battle royale format requires a looser and more improvisational sense of play.
+It’s fundamentally still the same Call of Duty, but the new battle royale format requires a looser and more improvisational style of play.
 That means that you can’t just adjust your settings to match a particular class and hope to succeed.

 But the fortunate part is that you don’t have to do a lot to fix your settings.
 Just like in almost every modern game, you’ll simply need to adjust the sensitivity to match your specific play style, and you can use the data above to help you determine what the right sensitivity is for the flow of Warzone.

 But if you want to draw even more information from how the pros perform, there are a few tools at your disposal.

 Our particular favorite is ProSettings.net.
 It provides full settings and configurations from some of the biggest players in the game, and if you recognize their styles, they can provide you with a great benchmark to apply against yourself.
 Just keep in mind that the perfect settings and the perfect mouse are ultimately going to come down to personal preference.
 You can use the information above and in ProSettings.net as a starting point, but you’ll eventually want to tweak it to find out what works best for you.